faridyusof727/faridyusof727/resume.md

 ### Senior Software Engineer

-Easy Crypto*, New Zealand – 2021-current*
+Easy Crypto, New Zealand – *2021-current*

 *Implement, enhance and upgrade <https://easycrypto.com> based on stakeholder requirements.
 Train and groom developers to be at their best standards.*